MiyukiNozomi/ANE/README.md

 # TODO

+- [ ] Add a README on all microservices
 - [X] Say the servicename on setup.sh scripts
 - [ ] Add Embbed support in all pages (partial)
     - [X] Galatea CDN